 Once the skins begin to split, remove the tomatoes from the water using the slotted spoon, and place them into ice water.
 This stops the cooking process.

 Repeat this process until you have blanched all of your tomatoes.

 You can start to easily peel the tomatoes in four pieces.
 The tomatoes will look like this when all four sections peel away.
 Make sure you compost your peels!

 Next you will core and dice your tomatoes.
 I leave the seeds in mine, but you could de-seed them as well.
 Once the tomatoes are completely diced get your jars sterilized.

 Fill your pint or quart size jars with the diced tomatoes packing them in firmly filling to 3/4 full.
-Add either boiling plain water or the water you blanched the tomatoes in to 1" headspace.
+Add either boiling plain water or the water you blanched the tomatoes in to 1″ headspace.
 Add 1 Tablespoon bottled lemon juice to each pint and 2 Tablespoons bottled lemon juice to each quart.
-Remove air bubbles and fill with additional liquid to return to 1" headspace.
+(Alternative: 1/4 t. citric acid to each pint and 1/2 t. citric acid to each quart) Remove air bubbles and fill with additional liquid to return to 1″ headspace.
 Wipe rims and add hot lids/rings and process in water bath canner for 35 minutes for pints and 45 minutes for quarts.